 Europe’s Only Round Hotel

-To explore Frankfurt’s architecture just take a look around the city.
+To explore Frankfurt’s architecture, just take a look around the city.
 Begin at the designer accommodation of the Radisson Blu Hotel, Frankfurt.
 The most unique of hotels in Frankfurt, it is Europe’s only round hotel.
-This remarkable structure, with the whole exterior made of glass, was designed by architect John Seiffert, who specialises in the design of hotels and resorts.
+This remarkable structure, with the whole exterior made of glass, was designed by architect John Seiffert, who specializes in the design of hotels and resorts.

-Internally, the 428 bedrooms and suites have been designed by Mattheo Thun in four individual styles: home, fashion, chic and fresh.
+Internally, the 428 bedrooms and suites have been designed by Mattheo Thun in 4 individual styles: home, fashion, chic and fresh.
 In addition to this he was responsible for the design of the conference and event facilities, spa and public areas.
-The dining and lounge areas of the hotel were designed by Adam Tihany and are based on a theme of the four elements: fire, wind, water and air.
+The dining and lounge areas of the hotel were designed by Adam Tihany and are based on a theme of the 4 elements: fire, wind, water and earth.